vafakaramzadegan/EasyDraw/README.md

 # EasyDraw
 A graphical library built for visual arts.
-EasyDraw is built on top of tkinter and has more functionalities.
+EasyDraw is built on top of Tkinter and has more functionalities.

 EasyDraw is inspired by Processing.

 ![Rotating Polygon](https://raw.githubusercontent.com/vafakaramzadegan/EasyDraw/master/images/rotating-polygon.gif)

-## Prequisites
+## Requirements
-EasyDraw requires `Pillow`, `multipledispatch` and `pyscreenshot`. these packages will be automatically installed along with EasyDraw.
+EasyDraw requires `Pillow`, `multipledispatch`, and `pyscreenshot`. these packages will be automatically installed along with EasyDraw.

 ## Installation
 EasyDraw can be installed with **pip**: